Portrait of a Character – Milena Chelenska

 “I have conclusive evidence that we are not alone in the universe.
 And I am well aware of exactly how insane that sounds, so I shall endeavor to explain.”

-I love this character and she will definitely be seen again.
+I love this character and she will definitely show up again.